-Formal Parents' evenings are held during the Advent and Lent Term and progress will be discussed here.
-Parents are also invited to attend meetings to discuss their child's SEND Support Plan and the provision in place for their child, as well as how they can help at home.
-In some instance, a home-communication book is implement and Parents are asked to join in with this process of communication to provide more frequent communications on a daily/weekly basis.
+Parents' evenings are held during the Advent and Lent Term and progress will be discussed here.
+Parents are also invited to attend termly meetings to discuss their child's SEND Support Plan and the provision in place for their child, as well as how they can help at home.
+In some instance, a home-communication book is implemented and Parents are asked to join in with this process of communication to provide more frequent communications on a daily/weekly basis.

-The SENCO will direct Parents to useful meetings or workshops regarding special educational needs.
+The SENCO will direct Parents to useful meetings or workshops regarding special educational needs and ensure they are aware of the Milton Keynes Graduated Approach.